 Where Is It?

 Dieng Plateau is located 70 miles (115 km) west of Yogyakarta city in central Java, Indonesia.
-The nearest airport is also in Yogyakarta (JOG), and it’s served by a bunch of budget friendly airlines with good ratings.
+The nearest airport is also in Yogyakarta (YIA), and it’s served by a bunch of budget friendly airlines with good ratings.